Defining Global Objects¶

 - However, a Page Object can have its own object repository and use objects from it.

-- This includes widgets and API entry points that are available for a Page Object.
+- This includes widgets and API entry points that are available to a Page Object.

 - A Global Object can be defined in a custom Library.